SynergyNodes/Add-Kujira-Testnet-to-Keplr/README.md

 # Adding Kujira Testnet to Keplr wallet

 You can follow these steps in Google Chrome, Brave browser or any other browser which supports Keplr wallet extension.

+We must thank ``Jack the Bulldog`` from ``Pupmos Network`` for providing ``REST`` and ``RPC`` endpoints.
+We are using these in the code to connect on Keplr Wallet.

 ## 1) Open Keplr wallet, right click on it and click on ``Inspect``.